kartoza/bims-website/docs/src/administrator/layer-upload/index.md

 #context_id: 1234
 ---

-# Layer Upload, Styling and Usage
+# Layer Upload, Styling, and Spatial Filter

 This section of documentation explains how administrator/super users can upload and then style the spatial layers that appear on the map of the BIMS instance.
-There are two section:
+There are four sections:

 * [Upload Spatial Layer:](./upload-spatial-layers.md) This section explains how administrators/super users can upload spatial layers to the BIMS instance.
 * [Style Spatial Layer:](./style-editor.md) This documentation describes how to style an uploaded spatial layer utilising the customised Maputnik interface that is part of the BIMS instance.
 * [Publish Spatial Layer on Map:](./publish-spatial-layer.md) This document describes how to publish the recently uploaded and styled spatial layer onto the map of the BIMS instance.
+* [Add Spatial Filter:](./add-spatial-filter.md) This document describes how to add a spatial filter using a recently uploaded spatial layer.